The Uvalde school massacre lasted at least 40 minutes

 "It was impossible not to feel how vulnerable and violated this community is right now," he said.
 Listen to more of his reporting here.

-At a Wednesday night playoff game, the Miami Heat basketball team urged fans to call their lawmakers to advocate for gun reform laws after 19 children and two adults were killed at a the Uvalde elementary school shooting.
+At a Wednesday night playoff game, the Miami Heat basketball team urged fans to call their lawmakers to advocate for gun reform laws after the school shooting in Uvalde.

 A moment of silence. pic.twitter.com/8Ycn1uqN0i— Miami HEAT (@MiamiHEAT) May 26, 2022